OMDTZ/MillsMap_V1/README.md

   ```
   ufw disable
   ```
-   and you it will prompt "Firewall stopped and disabled on system startup"
+   and it will prompt "Firewall stopped and disabled on system startup"
   - Download the application;
   ```
   git clone https://github.com/getodk/central